 A recent Ars Technica article demonstrated that there’s a great need for diplomatic training in the record keeping profession.
 This case from Canada revolved around using fonts for forging records, but the would-be forger used a series fonts that would not have existed at the time the documents were created.
+New Skills?

 Here’s my materials for the Society of Georgia Archivist workshop I led on the topic of law and archives.
 Slides Handouts handout 6 handout5 handout4 handout3 handout2 Handout1 handout 7 Case Studies Take the Records and Run (A Law Case Study) More Stuff, More Problems (An Appraisal and Acquisition Case Study) Grey Haired Area (A […]